jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 1. Practice Coding 💻

-Practice makes perfect is what all our seniors and mentors say, but it really true.
+Practice makes perfect is what all our seniors and mentors say, but it really is true.
 Coding is a skill that needs consistent hands-on exposure to it, otherwise, you will either fall behind or stay stagnant.

 ### Projects